trung-cly/AutoCoder/README.md

 The action requires the following inputs:

-- `github_token` - The GitHub token to authenticate with the GitHub API.
+- `GITHUB_TOKEN` - The GitHub token to authenticate with the GitHub API.
-- `repository` - The repository name.
+- `REPOSITORY` - The repository name.
-- `issue_number` - The issue number to be processed.
+- `ISSUE_NUMBER` - The issue number to be processed.
-- `openai_api_key` - The OpenAI API key for the GPT-3.5 model.
+- `OPENAI_API_KEY` - The OpenAI API key for the GPT-3.5 model.
-- `script_path` - The path to the script file used for code generation.
+- `SCRIPT_PATH` - The path to the script file used for code generation.
-- `label` - The label that triggers the action.
+- `LABEL` - The label that triggers the action.

 ### Outputs